 Should you wish to make a claim against the drunk driver and in turn the MIB – you will need the help of a specialist road traffic accident solicitor.

-Click bike accident solicitor claim to commence your claim with a specialist solicitor or for a call back from me in person to discuss your motor accident claim.
+Click bike accident solicitor claim to commence your claim with a specialist solicitor or for a callback from from one of our specialist solicitors – to discuss your motor accident claim.